Bounds on alternating surgery slopes: Examples and questions

 \subsection{Surgeries bounding sharp 4-manifold}

 It seems natural to wonder what we can say about the set of positive surgery slopes for which a given knot bounds a negative-definite sharp manifold.
-It can be shown that if it is non-empty then this set is an unbounded interval. \begin{thm}[Theorem~1.2, \cite{mccoy2014alexpoly}] Let $K$ be a knot in $S^3$.
-If $S_{p/q}^3(K)$ bounds a sharp negative-definite 4-manifold for some $p/q>0$, then $S_{p'/q'}^3(K)$ bounds a sharp negative-definite 4-manifold for all $p'/q'\geq p/q$. \end{thm} This allows us to characterise the set of all such slopes for torus knots admitting positive $L$-space surgeries. \begin{prop} For $r,s>1$ and $p/q>0$, the manifold $S^3_{p/q}(T_{r,s})$ bounds a negative-definite sharp 4-manifold if and only if $p/q\geq rs-1$. \end{prop} \begin{proof} Since $S^3_{rs-1}(T_{r,s})$ is a lens space \cite{Moser71elementary}, which bounds a negative-definite sharp manifold by the work of Ozsv{\'a}th and Szab{\'o} \cite{Ozsvath03Absolutely}, Theorem~\ref{thm:sharpupwards} shows that $S^3_{p/q}(T_{r,s})$ bounds a negative-definite sharp 4-manifold for any $p/q\geq rs-1$.
+It can be shown that if it is non-empty then this set is an unbounded interval. \begin{thm}[\cite{mccoy2014alexpoly}, Theorem~1.2] Let $K$ be a knot in $S^3$.
+If $S_{p/q}^3(K)$ bounds a sharp negative-definite 4-manifold for some $p/q>0$, then $S_{p'/q'}^3(K)$ bounds a sharp negative-definite 4-manifold for all $p'/q'\geq p/q$. \end{thm} This allows us to characterise the set of all such slopes for torus knots admitting positive $L$-space surgeries. \begin{prop} For $r,s>1$ and $p/q>0$, the manifold $S^3_{p/q}(T_{r,s})$ bounds a negative-definite sharp 4-manifold if and only if $p/q\geq rs-1$. \end{prop} \begin{proof} Since $S^3_{rs-1}(T_{r,s})$ is a lens space \cite{Moser71elementary}, Theorem~\ref{thm:sharpupwards} shows that $S^3_{p/q}(T_{r,s})$ bounds a negative-definite sharp 4-manifold for any $p/q\geq rs-1$.
 To obtain the converse, observe that $S^3_{rs+1}(T_{r,s})$ is also a lens space and hence also an alternating surgery.
 Thus for $K=T_{r,s}$, we see that the integer $N$ in Theorem~\ref{thm:widthbound} is $N=rs$.
 Thus Remark~\ref{rem:sharplowerbound} gives the desired lower bound. \end{proof} There are also examples of $L$-space knots for which no such slopes exist. \begin{exam} Let $K$ be the $(2,5)$-cable of $T_{2,3}$.
 We will show that $K$ is an $L$-space knot such that $S^3_r(K)$ cannot bound a sharp negative-definite 4-manifold for any $r>0$.
 Since $S^3_{10}(K)= S^3_{5/2}(T_{3,2})\# L(2,1)$ is an $L$-space, $K$ is an $L$-space knot.
+To show that $S^3_r(K)$ cannot bound a sharp 4-manifold, we show there is no vector satisfying \eqref{eq:CMformula}.
 The Alexander polynomial of $K$ is

-which has zeroth torsion coefficient, $t_0(K)=1$.
-Since $V_0=t_0(K)$ and $g(K)=4$, Lemma~\ref{lem:V0=1} shows that there is no vector satisfying \eqref{eq:CMformula} for $K$.
-This implies that $S^3_r(K)$ cannot bound a sharp 4-manifold, for any $r>0$. \end{exam}